BlakeRain/blakerain.com/content/weeknotes/2026-W32/index.md

 is even worse than something like [`fromJust`] in Haskell, as `if let` is _silently_ non-exhaustive: there's no explicit crash or panic in the way that there is with `fromJust`.
 I guess the closest might be a kind of silent short-circuit where `Nothing >>= \_ -> ...` evaluates to `Nothing` rather than evaluating the second argument.
-For other cases I guess [MonadFail] was a pretty important proposal.
+For other cases, I guess [MonadFail] was a pretty important proposal.

 I should probably write a [dylint] lint for `if let` without a matching `else`, just so I can make